mayormaier/edtechjoker-lab1/article.md

 ### VS Code

 I use Visual Studio Code to write my JavaScript Code.
 It is very lightweight bare bones out of the box, but it has a rich extension ecosystem that you can use to increase its functionality.

+Head over to [code.visualstudio.com](https://code.visualstudio.com/) to install VS Code.
+Click on the big blue installation button to download the installer and follow the prompts when running it.

 One key extension that you will need when writing and testing vanilla JS is "Live Server".
 This allows users to start a local web server for their current VS Code project with just one click.

 ### Node.js